Infineon/mtb-example-btstack-freertos-cyw20829-keyboard/README.md

  3.2.0   | Update list of supported compilers.
  4.0.0   | BSP,OTA Middlewareand BTStack-integration major update for BT Firmware as a separate asset 4.1.0   | EFI, Swift Pairing
+ 4.2.0   | Stop adv if no connection is established post cooldown phase

 <br />